Factoring taxes into your investment planning

 Warning: Even if you do pass the material participation test, be aware that your loss deduction might still be limited under the TCJA’s business loss deduction rules.

 Interest income is generally taxed at ordinary-income rates, which can be as high as 37%.
 So stocks that pay qualified dividends currently may be more attractive tax-wise than other income investments, such as CDs and taxable bonds.
-But beware that taxing long-term gains of the highest-income taxpayers at their ordinary-income rate has been proposed, and this would likely also affect the taxation of qualified dividends of such taxpayers.

 Some dividends are already subject to ordinary-income rates.
 These may include certain dividends from: